 I am not going to lie, this recipe is easy to make as there is not much to it but it does take some arm muscle.
-By the time, it is all cooked I feel like I have given my arms a heck of a workout.
+By the time, it is all cooked I felt like I had given my arms a heck of a workout.
 Do not let that change your mind at all about making these precious little German dumplings.

-I tried a few different recipes where most called for adding nutmeg and even cheese.
+I tried a few different recipes that called for adding nutmeg and even cheese.
 I like simplicity so I can enjoy them alongside many different main entrees.
 The only seasonings with this recipe are some black pepper, butter, and fresh parsley.
 Fresh, peppery and so good.
-The perfect side dish for some many different fall and winter meals.
+The perfect side dish for so many different fall and winter meals.

 **I do not have a spaetzle maker; I use a metal colander with large holes and carefully hold it over boiling water while using a metal soup spoon to ease the dough through.